lucasvanlierop/website/source/_posts/2017-06-25-accessing-your-docker-app-via-a-domain-name-using-traefik.md

 However since we're dealing with containers now there is one big difference:
 In comparison to 'classic' servers/virtual machines containers tend to be very volatile.
-Each time a service is deployed or scaled new container come and old ones go.
+Each time a service is deployed or scaled new containers come and old ones go.
 The proxy needs to be able to keep track of all these changes which means it's not possible to rely on manual configuration.
-Instead something automated reconfiguration is required.
+Instead some automated reconfiguration is required.

 ## Enter Træfɪk